xuelongyang/dbgo/README.md

 1. **MySQL**

-    you can use the following command to connect to the database:
+    You can use the following command to connect to the database:
     ```shell
     dbgo -t mysql -h your_host -P your_port -u your_username -p
     ```